oasis-open/openc2-jadn-software/README.md

 from the output to the input directory after deleting the source line at the top of the file.

 ### Getting Started
 1. Use a Python 3 environment.
-Install the jsonschema (for the codec)and XlsxWriter (for the converter property table generator) packages if not already installed.
+Install the jsonschema (for the codec) and XlsxWriter (for the converter property table generator) packages if not already installed.
-This software was developed under Python 3.5 and is not yet ported to Python 2.x.
+This software was developed under Python 3.3-3.5 and is not yet ported to Python 2.x.

 2. Look at the test_openc2.py file for example OpenC2 commands in JSON format.